open-life-science/open-life-science.github.io/_posts/2022-02-18-ols-is-hiring.md

 ## How to apply

-Please send a CV (1-4 pages) and cover letter (no more than 800 words) stating why this opportunity is compelling to you, what you want to achieve in this space, and what you bring to this work to: [jobs@openlifesci.org](mailto:jobs@openlifesci.org).
+Please send a CV and cover letter stating why this opportunity is compelling to you, what you want to achieve in this space, and what you bring to this work to: [jobs@openlifesci.org](mailto:jobs@openlifesci.org).

 Interviews will take place virtually via Zoom.
 We are happy to arrange technical assistance to participate in the interviews (e.g. a month of high-speed internet, webcam, or headset costs), as well as childcare and access arrangements such as captioning or an interpreter.